Skip to content

 Covering or encapsulating an asbestos roof involves applying a highly protective and impermeable sealant sprayed over the roof.
 This seals it and prevents the release of dangerous fibres in the future.
 It’s crucial to emphasise that only a professional should carry out this process.

-Steel roofing sheets also provide a secure way to re-roof your garage, effectively covering and protecting the sealed asbestos cement roof, thereby preventing any potential damage in the future.
+Steel roofing sheets are a safe option for re-roofing your garage.
+They cover the sealed asbestos cement roof and help prevent future damage.
 But always enlist the services of a professional for such tasks.

-When did asbestos roofing sheets stop being used?
+When did builders stop using asbestos roofing sheets?

 The use of asbestos-containing materials, including asbestos roofing sheets, saw a significant decline starting in the 1970s.
 However, the exact timeline of the discontinuation of asbestos roofing varied by region and country.